 Verse 29: He that hath an ear, let him hear what the Spirit saith unto the churches.

 Summary of chapter 2: Chapter 2 covers the basic character and behaviors of the first four of the seven churches in Asia in John’s time.
-But, they are also metaphoric representations of the first four periods of the Christian era from 31 A.D. to somewhere around 1517, and the latter part of the Middle ages.
-But, that is not all because the messages to all the churches “extend to the end of time” according to AA 535.
-Of the four churches represented in this chapter, only one, that of the church in Smyrna, appear to pass muster under the searching eye of our Lord who says “thou art rich.”
+But they are also metaphoric representations of the first four periods of the Christian era from 31 A.D. to somewhere around 1517, and the latter part of the Middle Ages.
+But that is not all, because the messages to all the churches “extend to the end of time.”
+Of the four churches represented in this chapter, only one, Smyrna, appears to pass muster under the searching eye of our Lord who says, “thou art rich.”
 While the other three churches all portray favorable characteristics, their flaws appear to negate any saving quality.

 Acts of the Apostles by E.G. White page 585